kevinresol/stateful/README.md

 # stateful

-Mimic Redux, in Haxe manner.
+Mimic Redux, in a Haxey manner.

 To be continued...